fishcakefish/fishcakefish/README.md

 ### Hi there 👋
 I'm Shaun, an ex professional tactical shooter player.
 Many of my colleagues and hometown friends thought I should give coding a shot, and so I did.
-Now I put in similar commitment and effort into this, hoping to achieve greatness in a less competitive, more self fulfilling way
+Now I put in similar commitment and effort into this
 <!--
 **fishcakefish/fishcakefish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.